Information for Consumers

 Maryland’s Public Mental Health System (PMHS) continues to value the support and partnership with its advocacy and support organizations.Through their efforts, many successes have been accomplished in diminishing the stigma surrounding mental illness, protecting and preserving the rights of individuals with mental illness, improving access to services and improving the coordination of care through building a recovery-based model of care.
 Individuals with mental illness and families of individuals with mental illness can contact these organizations for resource information and support in helping them recover.

 If you or your provider does not agree with an Value Options decision about your care, you may file an appeal.
 The appeal process can include three levels of review.
 Care Managers must ask the opinion of a physician advisor before care can be denied and must offer an alternate plan to the services being requested.
 The following file can provide specific details on how to file an appeal/grievance.

 Grievances and Appeals

 A complaint is an expression of dissatisfaction with some aspect of the Public Mental Health System.
 The appeal/grievance process and filing a complaint is not the same.
-If you wish to file a complaint, please contact your local Core Service Agency and/or the Mental Hygiene Administration’s Office of Consumer Affairs Office for assistance.
+If you wish to file a complaint, please contact your local Core Service Agency and/or the Behavioral Health Administration’s Office of Consumer Affairs Office for assistance.